Shopify/shopify-cli/docs/getting-started/migrate/index.md

 ## 3. Re-authenticate the CLI

-The upgrade process moves some configuration files, so you’ll need to re-authenticate the CLI with your Shopify Partner Dashboard.
+The migration process moves some configuration files, so you’ll need to re-authenticate the CLI with your Shopify Partner Dashboard.
 The CLI will automatically prompt you to re-authenticate when needed.